-Any violation of Academic Integrity should be reported to the Dean of Students' Office.
+Any violation of Academic Integrity should be reported to the Office of the Dean of Students.

 When a faculty or staff member or administrator discovers a violation of the academic integrity policy, they shall invite the student to discuss the violation, including the evidence, with the student(s) involved and allow the student(s) to respond.
 Any academic penalty, including the student's potential grade penalty for the offense falls within the purview of the faculty member teaching the course.
 (See "Recommended Consequences for Academic Dishonesty.")
-For further guidance, consult with the appropriate Program Director, Department Chair, Dean, or Dean of Students' Office.
+For further guidance, consult with the appropriate Program Director, Department Chair, Dean, or Dean of Students' office.

-After the violation has occurred and penalty imposed, the incident, with all supporting evidence, shall be reported to the Dean of Students' Office through the Academic Integrity Violation Reporting Form and to the applicable academic program(s) to be considered in its totality in order to determine whether the reported incident is part of a larger pattern of misconduct.
-Disciplinary sanctions for academic dishonesty are processed through the procedures outlined in the Student Conduct Process.
+After the violation has occurred and penalty imposed, the incident, with all supporting evidence, shall be reported to the Dean of Students Office through the Academic Integrity Violation Reporting Form and to the applicable academic program(s) to be considered in its totality in order to determine whether the reported incident is part of a larger pattern of misconduct.
+Disciplinary sanctions for academic dishonesty are processed through the procedures outlined in the CSU Executive Order 1098, Student Conduct Procedures.